VoxaAI/voxa/docs/plugins.rst

 Plugins
 =========

-Plugins allow you to modify how the StateMachineSkill handles a request.
+Plugins allow you to modify how the StateMachineSkill handles an alexa event.
 When a plugin is registered it will use the different hook points in your skill to add functionality.
 If you have several skills with similar behavior then your answer is to create a plugin.

 Using a plugin
 ----------------------------